launchdarkly/LaunchDarkly-Docs/src/content/topics/sdk/client-side/javascript-sdk.md

 [/block]

 <Callout intent="info">
-<Callout.Title>Initialization delay</Callout.Title>
+<CalloutTitle>Initialization delay</CalloutTitle>
-   <Callout.Description>Out of the box, initializing the client will make a remote request to LaunchDarkly, so it may take 100 milliseconds or more before the ready event is emitted.
+   <CalloutDescription>Out of the box, initializing the client will make a remote request to LaunchDarkly, so it may take 100 milliseconds or more before the ready event is emitted.
 If you require feature flag values before rendering the page, we recommend bootstrapping the client (see the Bootstrapping section).
-If the client is bootstrapped, it will emit the ready event immediately.</Callout.Description>
+If the client is bootstrapped, it will emit the ready event immediately.</CalloutDescription>
 </Callout>
 The client will emit a `ready` event when it has been initialized.
 Once it has been initialized, you can safely call `variation` to access your feature flags:
 [block:code]